 The Association shall have the right to regulate such devices to the fullest extent allowed by law.

 Section 19.
 Exterior Antennas.
-No exterior antennas, satellite dishes or similar equipment shall be permitted on any Lot or improvement thereon, except in a manner that complies with the Association’s Standards.
-The Association shall have the authority to require all such devices to be reasonably screened from view, with landscaping or appropriate material as determined by the EEC, and the Association reserves the right to restrict the size, type, and location of such devices and improvements to the maximum extent permitted by law or applicable FCC regulations.
-Section 2.
+No exterior antennae, satellite dishes or similar equipment shall be permitted on any Lot or improvement thereon, except those mounted on the residence.
+The Association reserves the right to restrict the size, type, and location of such devices and improvements to the maximum extent permitted by law or applicable FCC regulations.

+Section 20.
+Energy Conservation Equipment.
+Solar energy panels and attendant hardware or other energy conservation equipment may be constructed or installed on any Unit as long as it is an integral and harmonious part of the architectural design of a structure, as determined by the sole discretion of the ECC and in accordance with Florida law.

+Section 21.
+Firearms.
+The discharge of firearms within the Property is prohibited.
+The term "firearms" includes "B-B" guns, pellet guns, paint ball guns, bows, crossbows and other firearms of all types, regardless of size.”

+Section 22.
+Fires.
+Open fires are not allowed unless in a fire pit.
+Appropriate firefighting measures must be in place.
+Burning of garbage is not allowed.

+Section 23.
 Additional Rules and Regulations.
 The Board may establish such additional rules and regulations as may be deemed to be for the best interests of the Association and its members.

 ARTICLE X

+MAINTENANCE OF COMMUNITY INTERESTS

 It shall be necessary for the Board, or its duly authorized officers, agent or committee, to approve in advance and in writing all sales, transfers by gift, devise, inheritance or otherwise; leases or occupation of a Lot before such sale, transfer, lease or occupation shall be valid and effective.